 android service goes above 5%.
 Let’s tell Lightstep to send that alert to the on-call team’s Slack channel every 10 minutes until it’s resolved.

-We’ll start by creating a Slack destination.
-In Lightstep, the Destinations tab of the Monitoring view shows all current destinations that alerts can be sent to.
+We’ll start by creating a Slack notification destination.
+In Lightstep, the Destinations tab of the Alerts view shows all current notification destinations that alerts can be sent to.
 Click New Message Destination to create a destination for the on-call Slack channel.

 In the dialog, you use the dropdown to search for the channel you want to post the alerts to.
 In this case, we’ll search for